Top 9 AI Productivity Tools for Digital Workflow Management

 Pricing

-The Family plan is $9.99 per month (up to four users), which creates a shared space for chores, groceries, and events for up to four members.
+The Family plan costs $9.99 per month for four members and adds a shared family space, a shared grocery list, and shared projects for up to four members.

 8. Buffer